- Exocrine pancreatic insufficiency in dogs: A comprehensive guide to diagnosis and treatment

 Symptoms of exocrine pancreatic insufficiency in dogs

-The symptoms of EPI can vary but typically include:
+The symptoms of EPI can vary, but typically include:

-• Weight loss despite normal or increased food intake.
+- Weight loss despite normal or increased food intake.

-• Bloating and stomach pain.
+- Bloating and abdominal pain.

 Diagnosis of exocrine pancreatic insufficiency in dogs

-1. History and clinical examination
+1. Medical history and clinical examination

 2. Blood tests

-• Complete blood count (CBC)
+- Complete blood count (CBC)

-• Serum chemistry, including liver and kidney function tests
+- Serum chemistry, including liver and kidney function tests

 3. Stool examinations

-4. Imaging techniques
+4. Imaging Techniques

 Differential diagnosis of exocrine pancreatic insufficiency